 Those variables are needed to design a lifting system that fits perfectly with the crane that the customer has.

-In general there are two types of deflection limits, the horizontal deflection and the vertical deflection.
+In general there are two types of deflection limits: the horizontal deflection and the vertical deflection.
 These limits are also taken into account separately when designing our devices, since in addition to the crane, the load frames or supporting structures of the lifting system are also subject to constant stresses and bending.

-Vertical deflection impacts any part of the crane in a vertical position, including the mast, columns, walls, etc.
+- Vertical deflection impacts any part of the crane in a vertical position, including the mast, columns, walls, etc.

-Vertical deflection can vary greatly from one crane model to another, so the design of a lifting system, even if the crane has the same load capacity, must be adapted to the specific specifications of the customer’s crane.
+- Vertical deflection can vary greatly from one crane model to another, so the design of a lifting system, even if the crane has the same load capacity, must be adapted to the specific specifications of the customer’s crane.

-Our test bench also serves to test devices from customers and constructors, as it provides a controlled and safe environment where we can ensure that the deflection and stress calculations made during the design phase are correct.
+At Crosby Airpes we have a test bench that allows us to carry out performance tests on our products prior to their final installation.
+It also serves to test devices from customers and constructors, as it provides a controlled and safe environment where we can ensure that the deflection and stress calculations made during the design phase are correct.